-Sinuous plants, youthful maidens and venomous dragons are among the forms that curl around the art pottery known as Art Noveau Amphora.
+Sinuous plants, youthful maidens and venomous dragons are among the forms that curl around the art pottery known as Art Nouveau Amphora.

-Art Noveau or the "New Art" emerged in the late 19th century and is recognized for the use of curvilinear forms inspired by nature and a focus on aesthetic beauty.
-The movement gained international popularity and influenced art, architecture, illustration and the decorative arts.
+Art Nouveau or the "New Art" emerged in the late 19th century and is recognized for the use of curvilinear forms inspired by nature and a focus on aesthetic beauty.
+Developing out of the Aesthetic Movement, Art Nouveau gained international popularity and influenced art, architecture, illustration and the decorative arts.